 Three months later, I received a letter that my medical and financial benefits had been stopped, because I had married someone who is not disabled.
 This made it impossible for me to purchase medication at this time.
-This lasted for three months.
+This time lasted for three months.

-At this time of trial and alarm, I received a priesthood blessing from a friend visiting from California, which made it so I would not completely crash and lose all my progress, but rather that the digression would be slowed, and I would be able to get back up on my feet, once medication was restored to my mental health maintenance.
+At this period of trial and great alarm, I received a priesthood blessing from a friend visiting from California, which made it so I would not completely crash and lose all my progress, but rather that the digression would be slowed, and I would be able to get back up on my feet, once medication was restored to my mental health maintenance.

-I continued on Abilify and Depakote from July of 2007 to July 2011, when I then felt I needed something extra to help me with anxiety.
+I continued on Abilify and Depakote from July of 2007 to July 2011, when I then felt I needed something extra help with my anxiety.
 I found a Psychiatrist who recommended a drug called Cilexa, which is commonly used for anxiety.
 This gradually began to help, until I felt my symptoms were manageable, but not perfect.

 In 2009, I started a one-year Technical school course in Medical Office Administration at M-Tech College.
-I graduated in 2010, also fulfilling a successful externship provided by the school at the Utah State Mental Hospital in Provo, Utah, which place I chose to gain office experience, but I did not then get a job in the office administration field.
+I graduated in 2010, also fulfilling a successful externship, provided by the school at the Utah State Mental Hospital in Provo, Utah, which place I chose to gain office experience, but I did not then get a job in the medical office administration field.

 In November of 2014, I again felt the main psychiatric medicine stop working.
 First it was Risperdal, then Zyprexa, and now Abilify!